iamtrep/hubitat-dandanache/knockturn-alley-driver/README.md

 1. Read data gathered using the `Legilimens` spell.
 You need to first cast the `Legilimens`, otherwise nothing will happen.
 2. Use the raw data to create a friendly attributes report.

-After casting the spell, refresh the device details page to see the attributes report.
-Have fun!
+After casting the spell, refresh the device details page to see the generated report.

+You can Control + Click anywhere on the generated report to select all text, and now you're ready to share it using Copy / Paste.

 ### B01 - Accio
 <img src="img/Accio.gif" height="200px"/>